grpc/grpc.github.io/content/docs/quickstart/php.md

 If you don't have it already, you need to install the protobuf compiler `protoc`, version 3.4.0+ (the newer the better) for the current gRPC version.
 If you installed already, make sure the protobuf version is compatible with the grpc version you installed.
-If you build grpc.so from souce, you can check the version of grpc inside package.xml file.
+If you build grpc.so from source, you can check the version of grpc inside package.xml file.

 The compatibility between the grpc and protobuf version is listed as table below: